VitorFaria/alura-nestjs-compree-ecom/README.md

 $ npm run start:dev

 $ When you run the app, you probably going to see an error.
 This is because the database was not automatically created when
-$ you stated the app.
+$ you started the app.
 To fix that, you should follow these instructions to solve it
 $ Go to your browser and access the postgres admin, on localhost:8081 and login with the .env credentials
 $ Once you are logged in, click on "Add New Server".
 It will open an modal
 $ On the General tab, insert the name of your server in the "Name" field